Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Your healthcare provider will ask about your more recent symptoms and your past health problems.
 He or she will also do a physical exam, including a careful exam of your lungs.

-Lab tests can be very helpful in diagnosing pneumonia, including CAP.
+Lab tests can be very helpful in diagnosing CAP.
 Some tests you might need are:

 Your treatment may vary based on your symptoms and the type of germ causing the pneumonia.
 If you have severe pneumonia, you will likely need to stay in the hospital for some time.
 If you only have mild symptoms, you can probably get treatment at home.

-Antibiotics are a key treatment for CAP.
+Antibiotics are a key treatment for bacterial CAP.
 Your healthcare provider will likely start you on this medicine even before identifying the type of bacteria (or other germ).
 The type of antibiotic can vary based on the germs known to be in your community, as well as your other health problems.
 Your healthcare provider will want to treat you with an antibiotic that is likely to kill whatever germ is causing your illness.
+However, antibiotics are of no help in treating viral pneumonia and can often cause more harm than good.

 If you are getting treatment at home, you will probably take an antibiotic by mouth for a week or so.
 In most cases, you will start to feel better a few days after you start treatment.